-RONNIE'S: RONNIE SCOTT AND HIS WORLD FAMOUS JAZZ CLUB - BBC MUSIC DOCUMENTARY FILM (2020)
+RONNIE'S: RONNIE SCOTT AND HIS WORLD FAMOUS JAZZ CLUB (2020)

 A music documentary that celebrates the legacy of Ronnie Scott and his world-famous jazz club.
 Featuring previously unseen and unheard performances as well as interviews with some of the most iconic figures in music, the film explores the club’s 60-year history and shines a light on the uncompromising men and women who both built it and who took to its stage.